nathanieltooley/Johnson-Discord-Bot/README.md

 # Johnson-Discord-Bot
-Personal discord.py bot, used on my friend's server.
-Please don't use this as a guide
+Personal discord.py bot, used on my friend's server. not really set up for external use

 ## Functions
 Currently, this bot can do a number of things: